Xaelias/advent-of-code.py/2023/day/10/README.md

     23...

-Find the single giant loop starting at `S`.** How many steps along the loop does it take to get from the starting position to the point farthest from the starting position?**
+Find the single giant loop starting at `S`. **How many steps along the loop does it take to get from the starting position to the point farthest from the starting position?**

 Your puzzle answer was `6815`.

 \--- Part Two ---
 -----------------

 You quickly reach the farthest point of the loop, but the animal never emerges.
-Maybe its nest is** within the area enclosed by the loo**p?
+Maybe its nest is **within the area enclosed by the loop**?

 To determine whether it's even worth taking the time to search for such a nest, you should calculate how many tiles are contained within the loop.
 For example: